hmathlee/hmathlee/README.md

 ### Current Projects

+**Retrieval-Based Study App:** Leverages LangChain's agent capabilities, combining search tools with retrieval from Chroma's vector database to help students study.
+Students can upload their course notes (currently supports PDF files) and receive a context-specific explanation of concepts.

 ### Interests

 I love anything and everything machine learning.
 I've worked on various ML tasks during my internships; to name a few: